 The old Austria-Hungarian railway, which ran through the country, is long gone.
 But the route it followed now links Mostar with Dubrovnik in neighbouring Croatia.
 If you don’t want to pedal across the two borders, you should aim to do at least part of the route, which takes you past hidden gems and stunning countryside.

 My personal favourite part of the cycling trail runs through Zavala.
 You can likely count the population here on one hand, but the old train station has been converted into a boutique B&B and between the monastery on the hill, incredible star gazing, local wine and the Vjetrenica caves, it makes for a great overnight cycle stop.

 5. Exploring caves with unique biology

-The Vjetrencia caves are the largest in the country, stretching over 7000-metres into the rock face, but with only around 2000-metres open to the public.
+The Vjetrencia caves are the largest in the country, stretching over 7000 metres into the rock face, but with only around 2000 metres open to the public.
 The formations of these caves have a few important qualities.
-Firstly, the chimney like holes throughout the caves creates a micro-ecosystem and constant breeze and wind, while unique wildlife, such as the ‘human fish’ with four legs lives in the caves waters.
+Firstly, the chimney-like holes throughout the caves create a micro-ecosystem and constant breeze and wind, while unique wildlife, such as the ‘human fish’ with four legs, lives in the cave’s waters.

 6. Canyoning lesser explored lands

 During the summer months, the Rakitnica River plays host to groups of adventure lovers who want to head Canyoning into its rocky waters.